Best Solution to Fix Table Corruption in SQL Server

 Read More: How to Fix SQL Server Page-Level Corruption?

 Method 2 – Using Expert Solution

 SQL Database Repair Tool is an advance technique to fix table corruption in SQL Server.
 The software is capable enough to repair corrupt damaged or inaccessible database and also recover deleted SQL Server table’s data even without losing a losing a single bit of data.
 The tool allows users to export recovered data directly to live SQL Server environment, SQL compatible scripts, or CSV format.
-It can Auto-fetch the name of SQL Server while recovering SQL database and supports both ASCII as well as Unicode XML datatype.
-Apart from all this, the tool can restore the database files of SQL Server 2017/ 2016/ 2014/ 2012/ 2008/ 2000R2/ 2005/ 2000.
+It can Auto-fetch the name of SQL Server while exporting to SQL database and supports both ASCII as well as Unicode XML datatype.
+Apart from all this, the tool can restore the database files of SQL Server 2019/ 2017/ 2016/ 2014/ 2012/ 2008/ 2000R2/ 2005/ 2000.
 Using this, one can recover data from wallet ransomware affected Master Database Files.

 Steps to Recover Corrupt SQL Server Tables: